looopTools/sw9-source/README.md

 This section contains a list of elements I would like to change or improve about the benchmark suite.

+# Project overview

+Here a an overview of where files are locate are presented.

+`/configs/` contains the configurations files used for the experiments `/results/` contains the result files for all experiments `/src/sw9-source/encoder` contains the source code used for the benchmarks

 [:1] http://jupyter.org/install.html Jupyter Notebook installation